dapplets/dapplet-docs/docs/ex16-web-components.md

 @property() init: (ctx: any, me: IButtonProps) => void;
 ```

-Please be aware that there are several obligatory properties that must be realized in your widget.
+Please be aware that there are several required properties that must be realized in your widget.
 They are system properties, which are defined by the Dynamic Adapter.

 #### LP: 5.
 Add init callback